Jonathan is a Grade 4 prosecutor.

 Following trial the two ‘ring-leaders’ of the group were sentenced to 25 and 24 years imprisonment.

-Jonathan was instructed as leading counsel (leading John Hallissey) in the prosecution of defendants involved in the national and regional distribution of multiple kilograms of cocaine and heroin.
+Jonathan was instructed as leading counsel in the prosecution of defendants involved in the supply of significant quantities of cocaine.

-Jonathan was leading counsel (leading John Hallissey) in the prosecution of defendants involved in the national and regional distribution of multiple kilograms of recently imported, high purity cocaine between West Yorkshire and Leicestershire.
+Jonathan was instructed as leading counsel in the prosecution of individuals involved in the regional distribution of large quantities of class A drugs.

 R v UK and 1 other (Operation Mazier)